Icon-Newsletter-smaller

 6. On the next page, fill out the form.
 Supply the details for the following fields:

-• Coverage or Time Period
+• Coverage or time period

-• Intended Purpose of Use
+• Intended purpose of use

-• Your Message
+• Your message

-2. If your request is approved, you’ll find a response on your dashboard.
+8. If your request is approved, you’ll find a response on your dashboard.
 Remember that the standard processing time is 15 working days.

 Pointers to Remember When Using the FOI Website

-The agency also asks requesters to make sure that the information being asked for is not already publicly available.
+The agency also asks requesters to make sure the information being asked for is not already publicly available.
 It also asks users to be very concise in their requests for a quicker release of information.

 Here are two useful tips from the agency:

-1. Write the request in simple and precise language.
+• Write the request in simple and precise language.

-Tips for Organizing Your Taxes as a Mixed-Income Earner
+How to Organize Your Taxes as a Mixed-Income Earner

 As a mixed-income earner, you need to be careful when dividing your time between your full-time job and side gigs.
 You can save a lot of time and effort if you know how to organize your taxes.

 Avoid missed deadlines and penalties.
-More importantly, don’t let tax-related tasks permeate your full-time job or gigs.
-Here are some of the things you need to keep in mind:
+More importantly, don’t let tax-related tasks permeate both your day job and side hustle.

 ✔️ Create a Separate Bank Account for Your Business